Fact sheet: Biodegradation—Sediments

 • Select and obtain the bacterial strain that is both capable of biodegrading the contaminant of concern and surviving in the existing site environment.

-• Conduct an on-site pilot test, with a variety of bacterial doses, to determine the quantity and application technique to optimize the rate of biodegradation.
+• Conduct on-site pilot tests with a variety of bacterial doses, to determine the optimal concentration and application technique to optimize the implantation, the survival of new strains and the biodegradation rates.

-• Apply bacteria colonies to contaminated sediment based on the optimal mode derived from the pilot test.
-As the effectiveness of bioaugmentation has not been conclusively demonstrated, application techniques have yet to be developed for this remediation method.
+• Apply bacteria colonies to contaminated sediments based on the optimal mode derived from the pilot test.
+As the effectiveness of bioaugmentation has not been conclusively demonstrated for sediments, application techniques have yet to be developed for this remediation method.

 • Monitor bacterial dispersion during application to ensure sufficient coverage of the contaminated area.

-• Site activities may require institutional controls or restricted site use during the remediation phase to prevent exposure of buried contaminants.
+Site activities may require institutional controls or on-site restrictions used during the remediation phase to prevent exposure to buried contaminants.

 Materials and Storage

-Biodegradation in sediments risks the loss of contaminants and/or amendments to suspension into the water column.
-Sediment contamination may be released when the water body is agitated, for example, by extreme weather events (e.g., flooding) or through human activities (e.g., construction).
-Loss of amendments may be mitigated through application techniques, such as application during periods of low energy (e.g., no current and wave action) and injection into sediment.
+Biodegradation in sediment risks the loss of contaminants and/or amendments to suspension into the water column.
+Sediment contamination may be released when the waterbody is agitated, for example, by extreme weather events (such as, flooding) or through human activities (such as, construction, marine activities, etc.).
+Loss of amendments may be mitigated through application techniques, such as applications during periods of low energy (such as, no current and wave action) and injection into sediments.
 Amendment application plans should be evaluated for their suspension potential, and preference should be given to products and/or techniques with little potential for loss into the water column.
-Sediment traps may be installed when contaminant or amendment loss is expected, to capture the fraction lost to suspension.
+Sediment traps may be installed when contaminant or amendment loss is expected to capture the fraction lost to suspension.

-Materials and amendments should be safely stored to prevent accidental spills from contacting the water body or seeping into the groundwater.
-As a precautionary measure, sites should be equipped with spill kits and sorbent pads.
-Excess amendments may be returned to the supplier or disposed of in a manner acceptable to the local aut
+Materials and amendments should be safely stored to prevent accidental spills from contacting the waterbody or seeping into the groundwater.
+As a precautionary measure, the site should be equipped with spill kits and sorbent pads.
+Excess amendments may be returned to the supplier or disp

 Recommended analyses for detailed characterization